nus-cs2103-AY1617S1/addressbook-level4/README.md

 #### Acknowledgements

-* Some parts of this application were inspired by the [sample project](https://github.com/se-edu/addressbook-level4) created by [SE-EDU initiative](https://github.com/se-edu/).
+* Some parts of this application were inspired by the [sample project](https://github.com/se-edu/addressbook-level4) created by the [SE-EDU initiative](https://github.com/se-edu/).

 #### Licence : [MIT](LICENSE)